ncatlab/nlab-content/pages/2/5/3/7/27352/content.md

-### Abelian Chern-Simons for frational quantum Hall effect
+### Abelian Chern-Simons for fractional quantum Hall effect
  {#ReferencesAbCSForFQHE}

 The idea of [[abelian Chern-Simons theory]] as an [[effective field theory]] exhibiting the [[fractional quantum Hall effect]] (abelian [[topological order]]) goes back to